Devansh2000Shaw/Web-Technology-Lab/README.md

 Q5).
 Write a program in Java to take first name and last name from user and print both in one line as last name followed by first name. <br/>

 # Lab 5
+ Topics
- Topic – Array in Java
+ - Array in Java
  - Command line arguments in Java
  - static and final modifier in Java

 Q1).
 Find the largest among 3 user entered nos. at the command prompt using Java <br/>
 Q2).
 Accept 10 numbers from command line and check how many of them are even and how many odd. <br/>